mendix/docs/content/en/docs/refguide8/modeling/menus/view-menu/data-hub-pane.md

 To display the **Data Hub** pane, click **View** > **Data Hub**:

-{{< figure src="/attachments/refguide8/modeling/menus/view-menu/data-hub-pane/data-hub-pane-empty.png" alt="data-hub-pane"   width="300"  >}}
+{{< figure src="/attachments/refguide8/modeling/menus/view-menu/integration-pane/integration-pane-empty.png" alt="integration-pane"   width="300"  >}}

-## 2 Data Hub Pane in the Domain Model
+## 2 Integration pane in the Domain Model

-The Data Hub pane is used to search the Data Hub Catalog for entities that can be dragged and used in your app and also display the external entities and the associated services that are consumed in your current model
+The Integration pane is used to search the Data Hub Catalog for entities that can be dragged and used in your app and also display the external entities and the associated services that are consumed in your current model

 ### 2.1 Data Hub Search

-{{< figure src="/attachments/refguide8/modeling/menus/view-menu/data-hub-pane/data-hub-pane.png"   width="300"  >}}
+{{< figure src="/attachments/refguide8/modeling/menus/view-menu/integration-pane/integration-pane.png"   width="300"  >}}

 The following functionality is available in the pane: